What is the future of email marketing?

 After reading that, we can understand how you may be even more reticent to install your own chatbot to your site.

 Chatbots are truly on the rise.
 As more and more people invite chatbot-like tech such as Google Home and Amazon Alexa into their homes, the opinion of chatbots is changing.
-Admittedly, a small number of consumers in the United States (15 percent) relied on a company’s chatbot in 2017, reports Convince and Convert.
+Admittedly, a small amount of consumers in the United States (15 percent) relied on a company’s chatbot in 2017, reports Convince and Convert.
 That data is not for this year, though.
 Think of how prevalent Alexa and its tech brethren have become in 2018 alone.
 We’re sure that number would be much higher now.

 Here’s why people want to use chatbots the most: